-As demand and opportunity to work remotely increase with options like driving for Uber, freelancing at Fiverr, or starting from scratch as a solopreneur, military members need to know how or when to “moonlight” while serving.
+Remote work has become a popular option with opportunities like driving for Uber, freelancing at Fiverr or entrepreneurship.
+Military members need to know when and how to work part-time while serving.
 Knowing what regulations or requirements stand between you and a profitable side hustle is largely still an “it depends” situation.

-A good place to start when considering a second job is to understand and ensure that under no circumstances can that job interfere with your primary duties or obligations to your military position.
+When considering a second job, understand that it should not interfere with your primary duties or obligations to your military position.

 Note: Working in uniform, in office, or for a third party that may be in contract with the military is strictly off-limits and is considered a direct conflict of interest.

 Let’s look at when and how you can work a part-time job and which situations may prohibit you from being able to work on your off-duty hours.

 Things to Consider Before Asking for Permission to Work Off-Duty

 - Will I have complete control of my schedule with a second job?